 Courses may be added to or expunged from a student's record through the add/drop deadline for the semester, as designated in the Academic Calendar.
-After the add/drop deadline has passed, courses may still be dropped up to the last day of the examination period for each semester but the transcript will carry a permanent "DRP" notation for any courses dropped after the add/drop deadline.
+After the add/drop deadline has passed, courses may still be dropped up to the last day of classes for each semester, but the transcript will carry a permanent "DRP" notation for any courses dropped after the add/drop deadline.
+In the event that an official grade has been posted by the instructor during the examination period, then dropping the course with a DRP is no longer an option.
 Similarly, modules must be added or dropped before the designated module add/drop deadline; if dropped after the deadline, but before the module ends, the course will remain listed on the student's transcript with a "DRP" notation.

 Note: Due to the unique nature of the Ed.L.D. curriculum, Ed.L.D. students are not permitted to drop Year 1, 2, or 3 core courses.
-(In cases of extenuating circumstances, the Assistant Director for the Ed.L.D.
-Program may grant permission for students to drop core courses and repeat them at a later time; however, all core requirements must be completed in order to earn the Ed.L.D. degree.)
+(In cases of extenuating circumstances, the Director for Doctoral Studies may grant permission for students to drop core courses and repeat them at a later time; however, all core requirements must be completed in order to earn the Ed.L.D. degree.)

 Courses and modules are to be officially added or dropped via my.harvard.
-Students who wish to add a course (or drop a course without incurring the "DRP" notation) after the add/drop deadline must submit a petition with the Office of the Registrar.
+Students who wish to add a course (or drop a course without incurring the "DRP" notation) after the add/drop deadline must submit a petition with the

+Office of the Registrar.
 Ordinarily, such petitions are approved only in cases of serious illness, emergency, or other exceptional circumstances.
 There is a \$50 fee for petitions submitted after the deadlines.

-Although students may add or drop January Term courses and modules through the respective add/drop deadlines in January, the deadline for doing so without penalty is early December (please refer to the Academic Calendar for the specific date).
-After December, students will be charged a \$50 add/drop fee.
+Although students may add or drop January Term courses through the respective add/drop deadlines in January, the deadline for doing is early December (please refer to the Academic Calendar for specific dates).